teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 |  "productxyz"[GS]  |   This searches for marks with "productxyz" listed in the goods and services field of the database.  |
 | live[LD]  |  This limits your search results to live trademark registrations and applications.  |

+If you have carefully searched all 3 databases, and haven’t found any prior registrations similar to your own trademark, its time to start the trademark application.

 - - -